Want to just get started? Click here to sign up for Shopify and transfer your website to Shopify today.

 In mapping out these steps, I’ve assumed that you have a store that’s generating revenue, and you want to keep that revenue going while you build your new store.

 Moving your website to Shopify is easy when you follow these instructions:

 - Get your redirects ready

 - Go live and point your domain to Shopify

 First, let’s get your Shopify store built.

-The new store will be built on a Shopify subdomain which looks like this: company.myshopify.com — this means there won’t be any conflicts with your current store, which will still be live on your current url.
+The new store will be built on a Shopify subdomain that looks like this: company.myshopify.com — this means there won’t be any conflicts with your current store, which will still be live on your current URL.
 Traffic and revenue will keep coming into your current store like normal.

 If you’ve never set up a Shopify store before, you may want to stop here for a minute and check out my complete guide on how to create your ecommerce store on Shopify.